opencost/opencost-plugins/README.md

 ## Submit it!
 Now that your plugin is implemented and tested, all that's left is to get it submitted for review.
 Create a PR based off your branch and submit it, and an OpenCost developer will review it for you.

+## Plugin system limitations
+- OpenCost stores the plugin responses in an in-memory repository, which necessitates that OpenCost queries the plugins again for cost data upon pod restart.
+- Many cost sources have API rate limits, such as Datadog.
+As such, a rate limiter may be necessary.
+- If you want a plugin embedded in your OpenCost image, you will have to build the image yourself.